 “Well, back to the salt mines.”
 You’ve probably heard a colleague mutter this expression when reluctantly going back to work.
 So it wouldn’t be surprising to hear someone returning from the pandemic to say something like “Back to the Corona cruise.”

 The fear of returning to an office full of invisible, potential contaminents is palpable.
-Fortunately, companies can do a lot to mitigate those concerns.
+Fortunately, companies can do a lot to mitigate those concerns to reopen offices.
 Key actions include cleaning frequently and emphasizing hygiene, creating protocols and physical spacing to enforce and encourage social distancing, supplying appropriate personal protective equipment, and implementing a reliable health monitoring system.
 And since some staff will likely remain working at home, organizations should prioritize remote workers’ ergonomic health and their cybersecurity awareness.

 Organizations owe a duty of care—a moral, legal, and ethical obligation—to see to the health, safety, and security of their employees.
 With regulations and laws issued by the Occupational Safety and Health Administration, state health and safety agencies, and a patchwork of other regulatory and legislative bodies, that duty becomes more complicated and nuanced in the age of COVID-19.
 However, the Americans with Disabilities Act continues to apply.
 At a minimum, employers must consider cleaning and hygiene, social distancing, personal protective equipment, physical and mental health monitoring, and work-at-home ergonomics.